Collections from Our Community

 Interestingly, during this same period I was restoring a 1946 Indian Chief motorcycle.
 Through odd twists of fate, a national vintage motorcycle publication contacted me concerning a story of the restoration.
 While happy to oblige, I thought what could be better than submitting a story on a vintage motorcycle restoration written on an antique typewriter!
 So, one of these portables was called into action!
 The article published, and as proud as I was about that, I was more proud to tell my friends I wrote the article on a 60s-era manual, portable typewriter.

 Typewriters now are as old school as sun dials, and journalists may still imagine themselves as hard-edged, chain-smoking exciting figures admired by beautiful, dangerous women.
 But when they enter the newsroom to sit at a computer screen to file copy, the romance ends.
-The silence of a key board will never replace the urgency and romance of a manual keyboard.
+The silence of a keyboard will never replace the urgency and romance of a manual keyboard.
 At least to this hard-edged reporter!

-Cathy Padgett’s Jackie O Book Collection
+Cathy Padgett’s Collection of Jackie O Books

 "One summer my mother and I watched a TV movie about President Kennedy’s assassination.
 I had general knowledge of the event, but I really did not know anything about Jacqueline Kennedy.
 I knew more about Jacqueline Onassis, whose photo I had seen on magazine covers.